PREVAIL-data-site/published-work/README.md

 Breastfeeding:

 Morrow AL, McClain J, Conrey SC, Niu L, Kinzer A, Cline AR, Piasecki AM, et al. 2021.
 Breastfeeding disparities and their mediators in an urban birth cohort of black and white mothers.
 Breastfeeding Medicine Jun;16(6): 452-62.

+Conrey, S. C., Burrell, A. R., Staat, M. A., Washington, D. M., Taft, D. H., Nommsen-Rivers, L., & Morrow, A. L. (2024).
+Obesity and Prenatal Intention as Predictors of Meeting Breastfeeding Recommendations in an Urban Birth Cohort.
+Breastfeeding Medicine : The Official Journal of the Academy of Breastfeeding Medicine, 10.1089/bfm.2023.0207